-In 2019 and up to the approval of this Report, 6 induction sessions were held to allow Directors to examine and discuss the various aspects of the Bank's and Group's business, the regulatory framework of reference and the duties and responsibilities of their office.
-The induction sessions covered the following issues, among others:
+In 2020 and up to the approval of this Report, 6 induction sessions were held to allow Directors to examine and discuss the various aspects of the Bank's and Group's business, the regulatory framework of reference and the duties and responsibilities of their office.
+The induction sessions concerned, among other things: the evolution of ESG issues and the commitment of the Intesa Sanpaolo Group as part of a dedicated programme; the application of European regulations on personal data processing (EU Regulation 2016/670, so-called GDPR); the regulatory profiles on anti-money laundering and related sanctions; the evolution of Cyber Risk; the evolution of the relevant US legislation (Dodd Frank Act/Volcker Rule); Product Oversight Governance; the Strategic succession management.